-One such bill is HB 371, which was introduced by state representative Benjamin Bumgardner.
-HB 371 proposes amending the Texas Education Code to prohibit admitting children who are "unlawfully present in the United States" to public schools and pre-K programs unless the federal government agrees to pay the state for the cost of educating such students, which is highly unlikely to happen.
+One such bill is HB 371, which was introduced by state representative Benjamin Bumgarner.
+HB 371 proposes amending the Texas Education Code to prohibit admitting children who are "unlawfully present in the United States" to public schools and pre-K programs.
 This bill also seeks to prevent Texas public schools from receiving funding to cover the costs of these students' education, and it requires school officials to establish minimum proof of every student's U.S. citizenship or "lawful presence" in the U.S. as part of the enrollment process.